 Flexible water supply connections are the major source of water leaks on top of a hot water tank.
 It is therefore vital to check if the leak is originating from the threaded inlet and outlet connections on top of the tank.
 A leak may easily form if the fittings are loose or the threads are not taped properly.
 The anode rod, which is usually threaded into the top of the tank commonly leak around the thread.
-This anode rod normally helps in prevent corrosion.
+This anode rod normally helps in preventing corrosion.

 A malfunctioning pressure relief valve can also release water when the pressure or temperature in the tank surpasses the regulated levels.
 In case your hot water heater is leaking from the top seam, the leak may be easier to repair if it is discovered on time.
 However, if not fixed on time, the leak can lead to a more serious and expensive damage.
 While a leak from the seam may seem common, it can be difficult to establish the exact point of the leak.
 Here are some major causes that can occur when water leaks from the top seam.

 Both the inlet and outlet fittings should be checked to see whether there is a leakage.
 In case there are loose connections, or the leak is coming from one of the connection points, it is important to tighten it.
 Some fittings also get corroded; in such case, the fittings should be replaced and if the leakage continues, it could be an indicator of a more serious problem with the tank.